db3108/michi-c2/doc/manual.rst

 in the Program menu).

 michi-c is now usable in gogui and you can begin to play with it.

+But before playing, I **strongly** recommend that you install the large patterns provided by Petr Baudis at http://pachi.or.cz/michi-pat/ (see INSTALL.md).
+If you don't do this michi-c will be much weaker and playing experience will be much worse.
+**Once the files are unpacked, patterns.prob and patterns.spat must be placed in the working directory**
+(or make a link on them in the working directory).

 You play just by clicking on the intersection you want to play and as soon as you have played the program begins to "think" and will reply after a few seconds (the computer color has been set to white at initialization and can